smartfuturesg/modobio_web/README.md

 $ python database/sql_scriptrunner.py
 ```

 The following section is deprecated.
 A list of standard test users is added to the database by the SQL scripts.
-I'm leaving the information here in case anyone needs to a a different user for some reason.
+I'm leaving the information here in case anyone needs to add a different user for some reason.

 > Before you can log in, you will need to add a staff member to the `Staff` table in the database.
 At the moment there is no easy admin page to do this.
 First, generate a password hash.
 The Flask app uses the `check_password_hash()` function from the `werkzeug.security` module to check the passwords.
 To generate a compatible password hash, open Python and type the following.
 >